Education & Community Programs > DANCE This Intensive

 Ellie worked and toured with dance companies locust and Scott/Powell Performance from 2000-2010.
 Her choreography, under the name SANDSTROMMOVEMENT, has received funding from the Seattle Office of Arts & Culture and from Artist Trust.
 Her work has been produced locally and nationally by organizations such as On the Boards, Velocity Dance Center and Perpich Center for the Arts, and commissioned by Seattle Dance Project, Creative Dance Center and Washington Ensemble Theater, among others.
-She currently teaches contemporary styles and dance performance to middle school and high school students at Northwest School in Seattle, where she is the Dance Department Chair from 2013-2018.
+She has been teaching contemporary styles and dance performance to middle school and high school students at The Northwest School in Seattle since 2006 and was the Dance Department Chair from 2013-2018.
 She has been a Teaching Artist for STG's Dance This programming since 2007.

 Rex Kinney (DANCE This Program Manager/Intensive Director)

 Rex Kinney is the Dance Education and Performance Manger for Education and Community Programs Department at Seattle Theatre Group.
 As a teaching artist for STG, he has taught workshops and classes for Disney Musicals in Schools, Disney’s Newsies, DANCE This Intensive and Camps, and many other programs.
 As a program manager and producer he currently overseas STG’s DANCE This and Global Party.
 Rex is also the Head Coach and Director of the Shorecrest High School Hip Hop Team and entering his 19th year with the program.
 He has helped the team to 15 consecutive Washington State District 1 titles, 9 WIAA State Dance/Drill Championships, and 5 National titles.
 He was honored by the Washington State Dance/Drill Coaches Association as “Coach of the Year” in 2011 and inducted into the Coaches Hall of Fame in 2017.